projectgus/mboot-tools/README.md

 When an update is applied to the system, the .osk file is read and the blocks in it are copied to the internal flash.
-The layout of the internal flash is *not described* in the .osk file.
+The layout of the internal flash is *not described* in the .osk header.

 The above types of blocks are all the components I've seen, although lots of others appear to be defined in mboot.
 It would be risky to create .osk files containing these other types, though.

+Important: when using mboot_pack, it is not recommended that you make .osk files including mboot.bin.
+Reflashing bootloaders is dangerous and silly, and just because the "stock" updates do it doesn't mean you should!

 Status
 ======